• Skip to Content

 Grade Changes/Challenges

-• Once awarded, grades are final and cannot be changed except in extenuating circumstances (per Education Code 76224a).
-Grades will not be changed except in cases involving
+• Once awarded, grades are final and cannot be changed except in extenuating circumstances (per Education Code 76224a), for example:

 1. mistake,